 In December 2011, Minnesota was one of nine states awarded a federal Race to the Top-Early Learning Challenge Grant.
 This $45 million award for 2012-2015 is designed to improve early learning and development opportunities for Minnesota’s young children.
 The Early Learning Challenge Grant addresses a critical need to provide more high-needs children from birth to five with access to high-quality early care and education programs.

 Since receiving the grant, Minnesota has worked to implement the ambitious plan for early learning reform.
 The plan focuses on five main areas:

 Efforts are focused first on four high-need communities (known as the Transformation Zones): White Earth Reservation, Itasca County, St. Paul’s Promise Neighborhood, and Minneapolis’ North Side Achievement Zone.
 Work in these areas will provide and test practices that can then be implemented throughout the state.

-Minnesota’s Early Learning Challenge plan is supported by the commitment of many partners provides a framework for all of us to work together on behalf of Minnesota’s youngest children.
+Minnesota’s Early Learning Challenge plan is supported by the commitment of many partners and provides a framework for all of us to work together on behalf of Minnesota’s youngest children.
 For more information, contact Lisa Barnidge.